• Home

 PSave to Pinterest

-The combination of ranch, bacon, and cheddar wrapped in buttery crescent dough is the exact reason this type of recipe has its name.
-You’ll eat one and immediately start calculating how many are left on the pan.
+The wrapping of ranch, bacon, and cheddar in buttery crescent dough is exactly why this type of recipe gets its name.
+You will eat one, and start estimating how many are left on the pan.

 Common Mistakes